-Normally, children will let go of their clingy traits once they are around 7 when they start to get into primary school and start to develop connections with people other than their parents such as teachers and friends.
-However, every child is different and some children just aren’t ready to let go of their close bond with their parents.
+Normally, children will let go of their clingy traits once they are around 7 when they start to get into primary school and start to develop connections with people other than their parents, such as teachers and friends.
+However, every child is different, and some children just aren’t ready to let go of their close bond with their parents.

 1. Physical Touch is Their Love Language

-Children who have this love language may want to express their love through physical interaction making it look like an act of clinginess.
+Children who have this love language may want to express their love through physical interaction, making it look like an act of clinginess.
 You can talk to them nicely, expressing that you understand their love language and appreciate their way of expressing love.

-2. Difficulties to Adapt with New Situations
+2. Difficulties in Adapting to New Situations

-For that reason, they may experience some kind of fear to face it.
+For that reason, they may experience some kind of fear facing it.
 This is why they get more clingy during these times.
 You can support them and give them the attention they need until they get used to the new situation.

 3. Having Fears

 Clinginess can also appear due to unsaid fears.
 Children may experience things that make them feel scared.
-Whether it is of strangers, entering new life stages, or having to perform in front of the public for the first time.
+Whether it is strangers, entering new life stages, or having to perform in front of the public for the first time.

-4. Unpredictable Parents Schedule
+4. Unpredictable Parents’ Schedule

 They may also become even clingier when you tell them that you are about to leave.
 Especially if you often have long business trips.
 You can give them explanations as to why you have to leave.
 And don’t forget to give them a call when you’re away.